ZoeLawson/mcc_tools_tech/Week06-LightweightMarkup/Homework/MDriz_markdown.md

-# Crock Pot versus Insta Pot
+# Crock-Pot versus Insta Pot

 Aunt Betty is interested in creating hearty meals that required minimum supervision.
 I have reserached of possibilities that she may be interested.

-# Crock Pot Advantages
+# Crock-Pot Advantages
 1. Easy to use, "set it and forget it" with one-touch dial
 2. More affordable than a multi-cooker like the Instant Pot.
 3. Excellent for dishes that required low temperature cooking, for example, stews and pulled pork.

-## Crock Pot Disadvantages
+## Crock-Pot Disadvantages
 * Primarily a slow cooker; limited in functionality.
 * Food preparation takes a long time to cook.